Affect Recognition in Conversations Using Large Language Models: Results and Discussions

 \section{Results and Discussions}

-In this section, we aim to answer the following questions: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item How do LLMs perform under zero-shot set-up on different types of dialogues?
+In this section, we aim to answer the questions below.
+Full results can be found in Appendix \ref{sec:detailed-results}.

+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item How do LLMs perform under zero-shot set-up on different types of dialogues?
 How robust are LLMs to ASR errors? \item To what extent can few-shot in-context learning improve LLMs' performance? \item For open-source LLMs, can task-specific fine-tuning achieves SOTA performance on each respective dataset? \end{itemize}

-For simplicity, we list average metrics in the following sections to support our arguments.
-Full experimental results can be found in Appendix \ref{sec:detailed-results}.